Wait for the bus at any bus stop along your route. Make sure you are on the side of the street with traffic going in the direction you want to travel.

-- Move quickly and carefully to your seat after boarding.
-Public transportation drivers are not required to wait until passengers are seated before they move the bus - they must keep to a schedule.
+Move carefully to your seat after boarding.
+Public transportation drivers are not required to wait until passengers are seated before they move the bus - passengers should hold on firmly when not seated.

 There are two ways to pay your fare: a SmarTrip card or cash:

-If you use more than one bus to reach your destination, use a SmarTrip card to receive a free bus-to-bus transfer within a two hour period and a discount on your fare if boarding from a Metro train.
+If you use more than one bus to reach your destination, use a SmarTrip card to receive a free bus-to-bus transfer within a two-hour period and a $2.00 discount on your fare if boarding from a Metro train.
 No transfers are provided with cash fare payment.

-- If your bike is on the bike rack, please exit through the front door and tell the driver just before you exit the bus that you will be retreiving your bike.
+If your bike is on the bike rack, please exit through the front door and tell the driver just before you exit the bus that you will be retrieving your bike.